ppbppb001/Snippets/readme.md

 Happy coding!

 # [2017-06-06 15:49]
-New text format convertor for csv file has been uploaded. <br>
+New text format conversion tool for csv file has been uploaded. <br>
 [File path]: snippets/r/toolbox/csv-mix-to-utf8-v2.r <br>
 [Features]:
 1) Mask highest bit of byte codes in the output stream to avoid illeagal character.